bpostlethwaite/fileswap-stream/README.md

 # fileswap-stream

 Write to a writable file-stream that swaps out it's underlying file resources according to swapper and naming functions.
-This can be used for a persistent log stream - just stream to it 24/7 and let it swap out to new files hourly or daily.
+This can be used for a persistent log stream - just stream to it 24/7 and let it swap out to new files whenever you trigger it to.

 ## Example
 ```javascript